Gregwar/gregwar.github.io/_posts/2022-10-30-omnidirectional-wheeled-robots.markdown

 it's up to your taste!).

 As you can notice, the robot velocity capabilities are not the same in all the directions.
-Actually, if you notice that velocity limits are reached when the target speed is collinear with a wheel, you can intuite this hexagon:
+Actually, if you notice that velocity limits are reached when the target velocity is collinear with a wheel, you can intuite this hexagon:

 <center>